revione/el-placer-de-saber-js/get-started/apB.md

-# I Know JS Yet: Get Started - 1st Edition
+# I Know JS: Get Started - 1st Edition
 # Appendix B: Practice, Practice, Practice!

 In this appendix, we'll explore some exercises and their suggested solutions.
 These are just to *get you started* with practice over the concepts from the book.